-If your website isn’t performing, you want to look at three main areas of your site.
+If your website isn’t performing, you want to look at three main areas of your site, one of which is the website call to action.

 - The copy to see if it’s customer-centric.